brytonh/sweep.ps1/README.md

 This PowerShell Ping Sweep script is intended to allow for user specification of the IP range.

-This script is ideal for any person dealing with a subnet with over 255 hosts.
-If you are dealing with 255 hosts or less, sweep.ps1 will still fulfill your needs.
+This is ideal for any person dealing with a network larger than CIDR /24.
+If you are dealing with less hosts, sweep.ps1 will still fulfill your needs.

 Output of Data:
 1. Successful/failed pings printed to console